 Being an open-source platform with a commercial version, Magento has been known for supporting a wide variety of stores with very different requirements.
 While the level of complexity and the freedom to customize call for higher-than-usual resources by default, there are other factors to consider.

 - Performance: We recommend getting a VPS server or cloud VPS with at least 2 vCPU cores and 4 GB RAM for a smooth Magento experience.
-SSD storage is a must, but NVMe SSD drives will improve response times under pressure.
+SSD storage is a must, but NVMe SSD drives will improve response times under pressure — a key consideration for fast Magento hosting with high catalog volume or traffic spikes.
 Also, look for hosts that offer server-level caching systems like Redis and Varnish preconfigured with your plan.

 - Developer tools: Magento stores require ongoing development, patching, and maintenance updates.
 Look for hosts with SSH access, Git integration, multiple PHP versions, and free staging environments.